JulioJu/AndroidTaquinGame/README.md

 * Do not use the file explorer `Amaze`.
 Little bit buggy (don't recognize some root folders).
 Use `ES File Explorer`.
     Install it simply by download it, then drag and drop to the VM screen.
-* On my Arch Linux, when Genymotion is launched, can't hear noise when I start a new `vlc` or `Youtube.com`.
+* On my Arch Linux, when Genymotion is launched, can't hear noise from the computer.
+E.g. when I start a new `vlc` or `Youtube.com` (with Chrome or Firefox), or even the sound manager can't hear noise from it.
 Simply stop the VM then `vlc` or Youtube video works, then start again the VM and all continue to work fine!
 Then, you could also restart `vlc` or `youtube` and all continue to work!
+Probably, Genymotion take a lock if it can.
 * When import, we must build to see some errors disappear.
 * I've experienced errors with `Google AVD` (Android Emulator)
     * https://stackoverflow.com/questions/38450717/session-app-error-while-installing-apk